 Bringing Financial Basics to the Classroom

-Banks recognize that providing young Canadians with information and tools to understand the importance of money management at an early age helps improve the financial knowledge of Canadians.
-Since 1999, banker volunteers have delivered over 7,500 seminars to more than 225,000 students across Canada, teaching them the basics of how to save, budget, protect and invest their money.
+Providing young Canadians with information and tools to understand the importance of money management at an early age helps build the skills they will use throughout their lives.
+Since 1999, banker volunteers have delivered over 8,000 seminars to more than 250,000 students across Canada, teaching them the basics of how to save, budget, protect and invest their money.

 Improving the Financial Literacy of Seniors